DiganmeGiovanni/Migrations/README.md

 ### Place scripts on right directories

-Put all your *up* migrations in a dedicated directory, and all the *down* migrations into a different one, you should have a structure similar to:
+Put all your *up* migrations in a dedicated directory, and all the *rollback* migrations into a different one, you should have a structure similar to:

 ```bash
 |-migrations/